 As the company has not had any revenue-producing mineral properties, no mining revenues have been recorded to date.
-The losses in 2007 were primarily due to foreign exchange losses attributable to the company's funds being held in US dollars and the significant drop in \$C:\$US exchange rates.
+Since January 2007, the company's funds have been held predominantly in US dollars.
+The earnings in the first quarter of 2008 were due mainly to a foreign exchange gain, due to a change in the \$C:\$US exchange rates from December 31, 2007 to March 31, 2008.
+The losses in 2007 were primarily due to foreign exchange losses and the significant change in \$C:\$US exchange rates.
 The earnings generated in the last two quarters of 2006 were the result of significant interest income from the investment of the proceeds of the company's May 2006 public offering.
 For the second quarter of 2006, the company realized a gain on the receipt and sale of shares received from prior years' asset sales.

-In recent years, the company's losses largely reflect the impact of foreign exchange losses on holdings of US dollars and the timing of the recording of non-cash stock-based compensation expenses attributable to the Black-Scholes Option Pricing Model calculation of the fair value of stock options vested, offset by interest income earned from cash and cash equivalents on hand.
+In recent years, the company's losses largely reflect the impact of foreign exchange losses on holdings of US dollars, offset by interest income earned from cash and cash equivalents on hand.

-In periods of loss, basic and diluted loss per share are the same because the effect of potential issuances of shares under options and warrants would be anti-dilutive.
+In periods of loss, basic and diluted loss per share are the same because the effect of potential issuances of shares under would be anti-dilutive.